Interstate H-1

-Interstate H-1 (H-1) is the longest (27.16 miles = 43.71 km) and busiest Interstate Highway in the US state of Hawaii.
-The highway is located on the island of Oʻahu.
-Despite the number, this is an east–west highway; the 'H'-series (for Hawaii) numbering reflects the order in which routes were funded and built.
+Interstate H-1 (H-1) is the longest and busiest Interstate Highway in the US state of Hawaii.
+The highway is located on the island of Oʻahu and runs for a length of 27.16 mi.
+Despite the number, this is an east–west highway.
+The H-series (for Hawaii) numbering reflects the order in which routes were funded and built.
 H-1 goes from Route 93 (Farrington Highway) in Kapolei to Route 72 (Kalanianaole Highway) in Kāhala.

-East of Middle Street in Honolulu (exit 19A), H-1 is also known as the Lunalilo Freeway, after the former Hawaiian king, and is sometimes signed as such at older signs in central Honolulu.
-West of Middle Street, H-1 is also known as the Queen Liliʻuokalani Freeway, after the former Hawaiian queen; this name is shown on some roadmaps.
+East of Middle Street in Honolulu (exit 19A), H-1 is also known as the Lunalilo Freeway, after the former Hawaiian king.
+H-1 is sometimes signed as such at older signs in central Honolulu.
+West of Middle Street, H-1 is also known as the Queen Liliʻuokalani Freeway, after the former Hawaiian queen.
+This name is shown on some roadmaps.
 It is both the southernmost and westernmost signed Interstate Highway located in the US.